flightaware/kafkatcl/README.md

 Start consuming the established topic for the specified *partition*, starting at offset *offset*, re-routing incoming messages to the specified kafkatcl *queue* command object.

+The queue should have been created with the *$handle* **create_queue** *command* method described elsewhere in this doc.

 * *$topic* **consume_stop** *partition*

 Stop consuming messages for the established topic and specified *partition*, purging all messages currently in the local queue.

 * *$topic* **consume_callback** *partition* *timeoutMS* *command*

-Repeated invoke *command* with one argument containing a list of key-value pairs for a received message, or an error.
+Repeated invoke *command* with one argument containing a list of key-value pairs for a received message, or a list of key-value pairs reporting an error.

-For each message received the callback command, *command*, will be invoked with a list containing key-value pairs corresponding to a received message, or representing an error.

-If the message was successfully received the fields will be *payload*, *partition*, *offset*, *topic* and, optionally, *key*.
+If a message was successfully received the fields will be *payload*, *partition*, *offset*, *topic* and, optionally, *key*.

 If an error is received the fields will be *error*, *code*, and *message* corresponding to the kafka error string returned by rd_kafka_err2str, the kafka error code and an error message.

 **consume_callback** returns the number of messages consumed.

 Note that you have to call *consume_callback* repeatedly and it may return 0 if no data is available at the time it is called.
+Subsequent calls will return nonzero when messages are available.

 ```
 consumer consume_callback 0 5000 callback